Streamlit-App-Demo/Dashboard/README.md

 ### Known bugs:
 - From `ml_interpretations.py`
 1. Posx and posy should be finite values.
 Text and fig scaling issues.
-2. Shap - matplotlib = True is not yet supported for force plots with multiple samples!
+2. In shap section: (matplotlib = True) is not yet supported for force plots with multiple samples!
 Example: Pick [Personal ID 53716]
 3. Segmentation fault.
 Sometimes it crashes.

 - From `des_statistics.py`
-1. Basic Enrollment Stats - if the date range changes, and if within those observations the number of possible genders changes, the colors indicating gender in the legend may change.
+1. Basic Enrollment Stats: if the date range changes, and if within those observations the number of possible genders changes, the colors indicating gender in the legend may change.
-2. Exit Outcome Facet Chart.
-If the date range selected by the user does not contain at least one example of each exit outcome, the chart will fail to render.
+2. Exit Outcome Facet Chart: if the date range selected by the user does not contain at least one example of each exit outcome, the chart will fail to render.
-3. Exit Outcome Facet Chart.  if the user zooms the 3 charts will become "unmoored" - the x axis moves.
+3. Exit Outcome Facet Chart: if the user zooms the 3 charts will become "unmoored" - the x axis moves.

 # Contributors
 | [Erle Granger II](https://github.com/ilEnzio) | [Lester Gomez](https://github.com/machine-17) | [Robert Giuffre](https://github.com/rgiuffre90) |

 # Libraries: